CallMeFoxie/OpenBalancer/specs.md

   or
   - **token** - token to delete or re-auth

 see auth_process
 DELETE method to logout and remove token from active tokens, MANAGEMENT can remove any token to force logout anybody
+if there was no-one logged yet, the default login is root:root

 ## auth process reply if success
   - **token**
   - **token_expiration**

+## joining
+1st stage, sent to the cluster/node:
+  - **hostname** - new node's hostname (must not be in the cluster already)
+reply:
+  - **token** - temporary token that has request peer certificate permission, has short lived
+  - **expiration** - seconds when the token and join request expires
+  - **nodes** - nodes of the cluster to join on

+2nd stage, sent to the new node cluster/join:
+  - **password** - remote root's password
+  - **nodes** - cluster nodes to join (requires one as they sync, but the more the better)
+  - **token** - temporary token to request certificates with

+This message does not use username as it is required to be root login (can be completely wiped/freshly installed node).
+Joining a cluster means resetting current node and wiping all of the local configuration except local root's password and HTTPS certificates.
+A message is sent with the cluster/origin node settings so that the new server knows where to connect to.
+New server afterwards changes local ETCD cluster node list, clears local ETCD data, requests a new peer certificate using temporary token from existing cluster, downloads it, replaces old ones (if exist).